Managing Updates for Windows Devices: Workspace ONE Operational Tutorial

 To configure a Profile for Windows Updates, follow these steps:

-The following chart compares the Windows Update policy options and respective default settings based on selecting the source as Windows Update Services vs. WSUS:
+The following chart compares the Windows Update policy options and respective default settings based on selecting the source as Windows Update client policies vs. WSUS:

 Item